fcol88/px-sync/README.md

 There are several steps involved in getting the application running, depending on your use-case.
 To just get the application running locally, follow the local installation section.
 If you're interested in testing, deploying, or customising the application styling/recompiling the NHS.UK toolkit, there are corresponding sections for these areas.

+An sqlite database is provided for convenience with one test-run of the database, though you'll need to create a superuser (as detailed below) to use the prescriber app.

 ### Prerequisites

 This guide assumes that: